-For consumers and professionals to locate speech-language pathologists who are Board Recognized Specialists in Fluency Disorders (BRS-FD): professionals who have gone beyond the basic clinical certification (SLP-CCC) awarded by the American Speech-Language and Hearing Association (ASHA).
-BRS-FD’s are individuals who have demonstrated a high level of clinical expertise in treating fluency disorders, advanced knowledge, and a commitment to serving people with fluency disorders.
+For consumers and professionals to locate speech-language pathologists who are Board Certified Specialists in Fluency Disorders (BCS-F): professionals who have gone beyond the basic clinical certification (CCC-SLP) awarded by the American Speech-Language and Hearing Association (ASHA).
+BCS-F’s are individuals who have demonstrated a high level of clinical expertise in treating fluency disorders, advanced knowledge, and a commitment to serving people with fluency disorders.
 They have submitted their credentials for review and approval by a Board of peers.
-This site is also designed for the professional who is seeking to become a BRS-FD or for those interested in becoming Fluency Specialist Mentors.
-Information on continuing education and upcoming events focused on the area of stuttering can also be found on this site. www.stutteringspecialists.org

 FRIENDS, THE NATIONAL ASSOCIATION OF YOUNG PEOPLE WHO STUTTER